 An Overview on Social Security Disability Law

-If you are disabled and unable to work, you may qualify for Social Security, which is a federal program designed to help people with disabilities.
+If you have a disability and are unable to work, you may qualify for Social Security Disability Insurance (SSDI) or Supplemental Security Income (SSI), two programs directed by the Social Security Administration (SSA).
 Your eligibility may depend on whether you can work, or what type of disability you have.

 You can use the following overview to start the process of evaluating whether you qualify for these benefits.
 You might also find it beneficial to speak with a lawyer, who can help you gather the necessary information for your case.